AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 * **Single_channel_parameters**: A collection of features describing each channel individually.
 This includes classical metrics, such as the dominant frequency, as well as more advanced measures like TFR Renyi Entropy and the Lyapunov exponent.
 * **Total_correlation_and_multivariate_entropies**: Metrics describing the overall correlation and complexity across all recorded channels.
-* **Instantaneous_curves**: The instantaneous Phase, Frequency, and Amplitude of the fundamental normogastric components.
+* **Instantaneous_curves**: The instantaneous Phase, Frequency, and Amplitude of the fundamental normogastric component.

 In addition to the gastric features, the **Single_channel_parameters** file also contains several other important columns: